tswayne/react-helper/README.md

 #React Helper
+### Easily add react to your pre-existing node application
 There are tons of resources and tools out there to help developers get started with react and start a fresh new react app; however, there are not many tools out there there to help those who want to add react to an existing app (built with node).
 React-helper makes it extremely easy to add react components to your views, so you can jump right into writing react components without having to worry too much about setup.